steenhuismai-blip/HU-fase-1/README.md

 The applicaion allows users to:
 - Enter and manage personal fitness data.
 - View and select different exercises.
-- Generate and follow a daily schedule.
+- Able to revise personal data.
 - Generate and follow a weekly schedule.
 - Work with a varied exercises to keep workouts diverse.